Wei Dai

 Wei Dai (戴维) is a computer engineer known for contributions to cryptography and cryptocurrencies.
-He developed the Crypto++ cryptographic library, created the b-money cryptocurrency system, and co-proposed the VMAC message authentication algorithm.
+He developed the Crypto++ cryptographic library, proposed the b-money cryptocurrency system, and co-proposed the VMAC message authentication algorithm.

 Education and career

-Dai graduated from the University of Washington with a degree in computer science, just before creating b-money in 1998.
+Dai graduated from the University of Washington with a degree in computer science, just before proposing b-money in 1998.

-He is described as an "intensely private computer engineer".
-Wei Dai was a member of the Cypherpunks, Extropians, and SL4 mailing lists in the 1990s.
+In 2015, The New York Times described Dai as an "intensely private computer engineer".
+Wei Dai was a member of the Cypherpunks and Extropians mailing lists in the 1990s, and later SL4.
 On SL4 he exchanged with people such as Eliezer Yudkowsky, Robin Hanson, Nick Bostrom, Aubrey de Grey, Anders Sandberg, and others in a nascent rationalist community.

-Dai has contributed to the field of cryptography and has identified critical Cipher Block Chaining (CBC) vulnerabilities affecting SSH2 and the browser exploit against SSL/TLS known as BEAST (Browser Exploit Against SSL/TLS).
+Dai has contributed to the field of cryptography and identified a cipher block chaining (CBC) vulnerability in SSH2; his work also informed the browser exploit against SSL/TLS known as BEAST (Browser Exploit Against SSL/TLS), developed by Juliano Rizzo and Thai Duong in 2011.

+Dai said that he had declined an invitation to invest in Anthropic's initial funding round because he did not want to contribute to existential risk from artificial intelligence or signal approval of Anthropic's approach to AI safety.

 Crypto++

 Crypto++ is an open-source C++ library that provides implementations of cryptographic algorithms.
 It was originally written by Dai and first released in 1995.
 In June 2015 Dai stepped away from the Crypto++ project to work on other projects, with the Crypto++ community continuing to maintain the project.